jdmancini/astro-resume/src/pages/index.md

 #### Virtual Chief Information Officer | Aug 2020 - Aug 2021

-Accomplished Virtual Chief Information Officer (vCIO) at Cantey Tech Consulting with a proven track record of driving strategic technology initiatives and aligning IT solutions with business goals.
-Leveraging extensive experience in IT leadership, I provide visionary guidance to clients, offering expert insights into technology adoption, digital transformation, and cybersecurity enhancement.
-Adept at fostering client relationships, leading cross-functional teams, and optimizing IT infrastructure to deliver tangible results and sustainable growth.
+A highly accomplished Virtual Chief Information Officer (vCIO) at Cantey Tech Consulting, known for successfully leading strategic technology initiatives and aligning IT solutions with organizational objectives.
+With an extensive background in IT leadership, I offer visionary counsel to clients, delivering expert perspectives on technology adoption, digital transformation, and cybersecurity enhancements.
+Proficient in cultivating client relationships, leading cross-functional teams, and optimizing IT infrastructure to achieve concrete outcomes and sustainable expansion.

 ### [Manchester-Boston Regional Airport](https://www.flymanchester.com)

 #### Director of Information Technology | Feb 2018 - Aug 2020

-Experienced Director of Information Technology with a proven track record of providing exceptional administrative oversight and strategic leadership to Manchester-Boston Regional Airport's Information Technology Department.
-Adept at driving technological innovation, optimizing operational efficiency, and enhancing overall system performance.
-Skilled in leading cross-functional teams, implementing robust IT solutions, and ensuring seamless integration of technology to support the airport's mission.
-Recognized for successfully aligning IT initiatives with organizational goals, resulting in improved functionality, enhanced security, and elevated user experiences.
+A seasoned Director of Information Technology with a well-established history of delivering exceptional administrative supervision and strategic guidance to the Information Technology Department of Manchester-Boston Regional Airport.
+Proficient in spearheading technological advancements, streamlining operational effectiveness, and improving overall system performance.
+Experienced in leading cross-functional teams, implementing robust IT solutions, and ensuring the seamless integration of technology to uphold the airport's mission.
+Acknowledged for the successful alignment of IT endeavors with organizational objectives, leading to heightened functionality, enhanced security, and elevated user satisfaction.

 ### [Rhode Island Airport Corporation](https://flyri.com/riac)

 #### Systems Administrator II | Nov 2014 - Feb 2018

-Experienced Systems Administrator with a proven track record of effectively managing and optimizing IT infrastructure at the Rhode Island Airport Corporation.
-Demonstrated expertise in server administration, network maintenance, and user support, ensuring seamless operations and cybersecurity.
-Skilled in troubleshooting, system upgrades, and documentation, contributing to the efficiency and reliability of technology systems.
-Committed to delivering exceptional user experiences and collaborating with cross-functional teams to achieve organizational objectives.
+An accomplished Systems Administrator with a documented history of efficiently overseeing and enhancing IT infrastructure within the Rhode Island Airport Corporation.
+Demonstrating proficiency in server administration, network maintenance, and user assistance to ensure uninterrupted operations and cybersecurity.
+Expertise includes troubleshooting, system upgrades, and meticulous documentation, all of which contribute to the efficiency and dependability of technology systems.
+Committed to providing outstanding user experiences and collaborating seamlessly with cross-functional teams to meet organizational goals.

 ## Languages